Representation Growth of Compact Special Linear Groups of degree two: Introduction

+At last, in Section~\ref{sec:Examples}, we consider the examples of $\SL_2(\cO_i)$ for $\cO = \mathbb Z_2$ or $\mathbb F_2 \llbracket t \rrbracket $ and $i = 2, 4$ and $6$ in detail.
+We describe the dimensions of all primitive, irreducible representations of these groups and obtain their primitive representation zeta polynomials, see Section~\ref{subsec:primitive-zeta-polynomials}.
+In particular, we obtain the following information about $n^{\mathrm{max}}$ and $\#n^{\mathrm{max}}$ in these cases.

-Theorem~\ref{thm:abs-of-convergence} in view of Theorem~\ref{thm:group-algebras} indicates that although the structure of group algebras of finite quotients $\SL_2(\cO_r)$ of $\SL_2(\cO)$ depend on the characteristic of the ring $\cO$ for $p = 2$ but abscissa of convergence of $\SL_2(\cO)$ is uniform all $\cO$ and $p.$ In the next section, we describe the basic framework including notations used in this article and also summarize the main ideas towards the proof of Theorem~\ref{thm:abs-of-convergence}.
+From above, it follows that the group algebras $\mathbb{C}[\SL_2(\mathbb Z/ 2^{2r}\mathbb Z)]$ and $\mathbb C[\SL_2(\mathbb F_2[t]/(t^{2r}))]$ are not isomorphic for $1 < r \leq 3,$ see also Section~\ref{subsec:primitive-zeta-polynomials}.
+In view of Theorem~\ref{thm:group-algebras}, Theorem~\ref{thm:abs-of-convergence} indicates that although the structure of group algebras of the finite quotients $\SL_2(\cO_r)$ of $\SL_2(\cO)$ depend on the characteristic of the ring $\cO$ for $p = 2,$ the abscissa of convergence of $\SL_2(\cO)$ is uniform for all $\cO$ and $p.$ In the next section, we describe the basic framework including notations used in this article and also summarize the main ideas towards the proof of Theorem~\ref{thm:abs-of-convergence}.

-\subsection{Acknowledgement}
+\subsection{Acknowledgement:}

-This work is supported in part by UGC Centre for Advanced Studies.
-Authors would like to immensely thank Alexander Stasinski and J. $\mathrm H\ddot{\mathrm a}\mathrm s\ddot{\mathrm a}$ for sharing a preprint of their article~\cite{2017arXiv171009112H} and providing many helpful comments on this article.
-The authors also greatly thank Uri Onn and Dipendra Prasad for their encouragement and very helpful comments on this work.
+This work is supported in part by the UGC CAS-II grant.
+The authors would like to thank Alexander Stasinski and J. $\mathrm H\ddot{\mathrm a}\mathrm s\ddot{\mathrm a}$ immensely for sharing their preprint of ~\cite{2017arXiv171009112H} and providing many helpful comments on this article.
+They thank Uri Onn and Dipendra Prasad for the encouragement and helpful comments.
+The authors heartily thank the anonymous referee for constructive feedback on this article, which greatly improved this article's presentation.
+The second named author acknowledges the SERB MATRICS grant's support (MTR/2018/000094).